KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Debugging_Examples.md

 Chances are, someone has had the same problem (or similar), and a kind soul has walked them through the steps to fix it.

-Just copy/paste the error into Google and it should point you in the right direction.
+Just copy/paste the error into Google, and it should point you in the right direction.

 Happy bug hunting! 🪲